India drops solar anti-dumping plan before Modi meets Obama

 Days before Modi took office in May, a quasi-judicial body ordered the imposition of the duty on panels imported from the United States, China, Taiwan and Malaysia to protect domestic solar manufacturers.

-The order issued had set duties of between 11 and 81 U.S. cents per watt following a investigation which started in 2011.
+The order issued had set duties of between 11 and 81 U.S. cents (6p and 50p) per watt following a investigation which started in 2011.
 The ruling had to be published by the Finance Ministry within a stipulated time frame to take effect.

 "There was no notification.
 We allowed it to lapse," Nirmala Sitharaman, the trade and junior minister for finance, said, without elaborating.